U.S. seizes two domains used in cyberattacks that mimicked USAID communications

 The Justice Department said that it seized two command-and-control (C2) and malware distribution domains on May 28 after winning a court order to do so.
 The seizure was done in hopes of identifying groups that had been victimized and stopping future victimization.

-Microsoft said last week that Nobelium, a Russian group which had been behind the SolarWinds (SWI.N) cyberattack identified last year, had turned to targeting government agencies, think tanks, consultants, and non-governmental organizations. read more
+Microsoft said last week that Nobelium, a Russian group which had been behind the SolarWinds cyberattack identified last year, had turned to targeting government agencies, think tanks, consultants, and non-governmental organizations.

 “Friday’s court-authorized domain seizures reflect the FBI Washington Field Office’s continued commitment to cyber victims in our region,” said Assistant Director in Charge Steven D’Antuono of the FBI’s Washington Field Office.